 Feel Better About Your Procedure - Ask Questions First

-One thing is certain, you should not delay needed care.
-If you’ve postponed a procedure or health service due to COVID-19 restrictions, be sure to speak with your doctor to determine the best course of action.
+If you’ve postponed a procedure or health service due to COVID-19, be sure to speak with your doctor to determine the best course of action.
 Your doctor may be able to offer you a telehealth visit or provide another alternative.

 If your doctor recommends moving forward with your procedure, you may have some reservations.
 Sometimes getting answers can help.
 Here are some extra questions you can ask your doctor before scheduling care.